kjamison/krakencoder/README.md

     * `group` is optional, but will be automatically guessed based on `flavor` if not specified. `group` might be SC or FC
 * `--datagroups SCFC` in means all groups should be included in model
 * `--latentsize 128 --latentunit` means latent dimension is 128, and will be explicitly L2-normalized during training
-* `--pcadim 256` will compute a new 256-dimensional PCA reduction for each input, and save it to a file `mykraken_ioxfm_....npy`
+* `--transformation pca256` will compute a new 256-dimensional PCA reduction for each input, and save it to a file `mykraken_ioxfm_....npy`
     * To use an existing PCA transform, add `--inputxform mykraken_ioxfm_...` with the given file(s).
 * `--dropout .5` uses 50% dropout regularization during training
 * `--losstype ...` specifies the loss functions and associated weights.
 See manuscript for details